Landscapes

 Natural & cultural landscapes

 From geographical point of view landscape generally refers to both natural environments and man-made environments.
 Natural landscapes are considered to be the original or pristine environments that have not been altered by human intervention.
 Cultural landscapes, on the other hand, are environments that have been modified by human intervention such as building constructions.
 The term cultural landscape was first formally used in the early 20th century by geographer Otto Schlüter.
+A few scientific disciplines are closely connected with landscape.
+Geomorphology is the scientific study of the origin and evolution of topographic features created by physical or chemical processes operating at or near Earth’s surface.
+Geomorphology is practiced within physical geography, geology, engineering geology, archaeology and geotechnical engineering.

-Genesis of a landscape
+Genesis of a landscapes

 Different types of landscapes:

+Desert, Plain, Taiga, Tundra, Wetland, Mountain, Mountain range, Cliff, Coast, Littoral zone, Glacier, Polar regions of Earth, Shrubland, Forest, Rainforest, Woodland, Jungle, Moors, Steppe, Valley.
 Landscape archaeology or landscape history studies how humanity has changed the physical appearance of the environment both in the present time as well as in the past.

 Landscapes in close affinity with literature